Dr. David Curnick

 Primary Research Interests:

-My research seeks to understand the spatial and temporal behaviour patterns of sharks and tuna, and how they interact with both marine reserves and fisheries.
-These apex pelagic predators are under increasing global threat from both legal and illegal exploitation.
-Therefore, understanding the role that large marine reserves can play in the conservation of these species is crucial to improve their management.
+My research seeks to understand the spatial and temporal behaviour patterns of marine predators, and how they interact with fisheries and marine protected areas (MPAs).
+Many marine predators are under increasing global threat from both legal and illegal exploitation.
+Therefore, understanding the efficacy of conservation measures, such as MPAs or catch restrictions, is crucial to improve the management of these important species.

-A focus of my current work is based around the British Indian Ocean Territory (BIOT) marine reserve.
-Through a multi-disciplinary approach of telemetry tagging, remote sensing and historic fisheries analyses, I am assessing the extent to which the BIOT marine reserve affords protection to these commercially important pelagic predators in the Indian Ocean, and whether it contains important sites for key life-stages such as breeding.
-I am also investigating the impact of the ongoing illegal, unreported and unregulated (IUU) fishing and the potential impact of fish aggregation devices (FADs) on the reserve.
+A focus of my current work is based around the Chagos Archipelago and the British Indian Ocean Territory (BIOT) MPA that surrounds it through the Marine.Science research programme.
+Through a multi-disciplinary approach of telemetry tagging, remote sensing and historic fisheries analyses, I am assessing the extent to which the MPA affords protection to commercially important pelagic predators (sharks and tunas) in the Indian Ocean, and whether it contains important sites for key life-stages such as breeding.
+I am also investigating the impacts of the ongoing illegal, unreported and unregulated (IUU) fishing and drifting fishing gears, such as fish aggregation devices (dFADs).
+See Marine.Science for more information on my research in the Chagos Archipelago.

 I also continue to work on a number of other projects broadly based around conservation and marine ecology.
-Most notable is my research on mangroves, coral reefs, the European eel and the pygmy three-toed sloth.
+These include focusses on mangroves and the Critically Endangered European eel.

 Carlisle, AB., Tickler, D., Dale, JJ., Ferretti, F., Curnick, DJ., Chapple, TK., Schallert, RJ., Castleton, M. & Block, BA.
 Estimating space use of mobile fishes in a large marine protected area with methodological considerations in acoustic array design.
 2019.
 Frontiers in Marine Science, 6(26) doi: 10.3389/fmars.2019.00256